pawel-gawel/js-test-utils/README.md

 #### Test templates

-You can also specify which template you want to use for new test suit, like
+You can also specify which template you want to use for new test suite, like

 ```
 test-utils --template react my-awesome-component